Gabby Petito case: 911 call of alleged abuse released

 TAMPA, Fla.
-(NewsNation Now) — FBI agents are continuing to search for the boyfriend wanted for questioning in the disappearance of 22-year-old Gabby Petito, whose body was allegedly discovered in a Wyoming national park, weeks after the couple set out on a cross-country trek.
+(NewsNation Now) — Florida police say the search for Brian Laundrie did not turn up anything of note Tuesday.
+He’s wanted for questioning in the disappearance of 22-year-old Gabby Petito, his girlfriend, whose body was discovered in a Wyoming national park weeks after the couple set out on a cross-country trek.

-Police confirmed they are continuing to search the Florida reserve where Brian Laundrie was last believed to be seen.

 “We will once again continue our search efforts in the Carlton Reserve, where Brian reportedly visited a week ago today to go hiking,” Joshua Taylor of the North Port police said in part.
 “Please be aware, the Carlton Reserve is a vast and unforgiving location at times.
 It is currently waist-deep in water in many areas.
 This is dangerous work for the search crews as they are wading through gator- and snake-infested swamps and flooded hiking and biking trails.”